shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 In this lab, you create environments for use during the remainder of the labs.

+## Lab objectives
+In this lab, you will perform:

++ Task 1: Create development environment
++ Task 2: Create live environment

 ## Exercise 1 - Create environments

 In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Live* environment to deploy solutions into.